 We have special liturgies in our faith to pray for this passing which can come in the form of a funeral Mass in church or a short service at church or a crematorium.
 In both cases it is a proclamation of our faith in the resurrection, prayer for the soul of the deceased, a thanksgiving for their life, and a support for the bereaved.

 For the practical aspects of organising a funeral our priests will liaise with both the family/friends who are responsible, and the funeral directors in the lead up to the day.
-We ask that no final arrangements are made for any funerals until you have spoken with both the funeral directors and Fr Michael/Fr Gregory, and that they have had a chance to have a conversation also.
+We ask that no final arrangements are made for any funerals until you have spoken with both the funeral directors and one of our priests, and that they have had a chance to have a conversation also.

 We hope that as a Church we can be a source of comfort and encouragement at what is a difficult time and will support you as best as we can.